riyaz78/Coding-Adventures/git/commands/readme.md

 # Git Commands Reference Guide

-This guide provides basic commands for common Git operations
+This guide provides basic commands for common Git operations, essential for effective version control and collaboration in software development projects.

-## 1. How to clone the code
+## 1. Cloning the Code

+To clone an existing repository:

 ```bash
 git clone <repository-url>
 ```

-## 2. How to Create a Branch
+## 2. Creating a Branch

 To create a new branch and switch to it